‘Young And The Restless’ Spoilers: Chelsea Learns The Truth, Nick Gets A Shocker

-Young and the Restless spoilers tease a heated confrontation between Chloe Mitchell (Elizabeth Hendrickson) and Chelsea Lawson (Melissa Claire Egan) will erupt over Adam Newman’s (Justin Hartley) death during the Week of April 3.
+Young and the Restless spoilers tease that a heated confrontation between Chloe Mitchell (Elizabeth Hendrickson) and Chelsea Lawson (Melissa Claire Egan) will erupt over Adam Newman’s (Justin Hartley) death during the Week of April 3.
 Apparently, their argument will be so intense that someone may end up hurt.

-According to Celeb Dirty Laundry, Nick (Joshua Morrow) will come up a sneaky plan to get Chloe to open up about her role in Adam’s death.
+According to Celeb Dirty Laundry, Nick (Joshua Morrow) will come up with a sneaky plan to get Chloe to open up about her role in Adam’s death.
 He thinks that if he gets her drunk enough, she will spill her secrets.
 Nick wants to see that Chloe is exposed as soon as possible.
 Young and the Restless spoilers reveal that he doesn’t have a good feeling about her being so close to Chelsea.

 Young and the Restless spoilers reveal that Chloe doesn’t tell Nick any information, even when drunk.
 The promo for the Week of April 3 shows Chloe in a wedding gown, preparing to marry Kevin (Greg Rikaart).
 That means Chelsea will probably get a confession out of her just before she was supposed to walk down the aisle to marry Kevin.